laixintao/uwsgi-docs/HTTPS.rst

 specified multiple times.
 First generate your server key, certificate signing request, and self-sign the certificate using the OpenSSL toolset:

-.. note:: You'll want a real SSL certificate for production use.
+.. 注意:: You'll want a real SSL certificate for production use.

 ::